stephencweiss/stephencharlesweiss.com/content/blog/2019-05-31/printing-the-directory-tree.md

 ---

 I wanted to be able to print cool trees of my directories to help show my folder structure.
-At first, I thought it was simply using standard keys, but it’s more than that.
+At first, I thought it was simply using standard keys, but it's more than that.

 The good people at Indiana State created a project to help.
-It’s called Tree.
+It's called Tree.

 The home page: [The Tree Command for Linux Homepage](http://mama.indstate.edu/users/ice/tree/)

 For Homebrew users, you can install it from your terminal with: `brew install tree`

-Once you confirm it’s installed, we can see the options
+Once you confirm it's installed, we can see the options

 Once installed, check out the options: